ChenQiang-CN/a301_2020/notebooks/week11/ndvi_fiona.md

 * Define a subscene window and a transform

-I can use rasterio to read only the small_window part of the files.
+I can use rasterio.mask crop the rasters to the box.
 I do that for each of the bands below.

 ## Calculate the reflectivites